 United Way of Southwest Oklahoma supports numerous programs at our funded partner organizations.
 These programs align with our focus areas: Education, Income Stability, Health, and Basic Needs.
 Our partners are the key players in producing sustained, positive changes in the lives of children and adults in our community.
-UWSWOK invests your donation in over 23 social programs at our 19 partner agencies and in-house education program, Success By 6.
-Your contributions to United Way are working year-round building a brighter future for our children, giving hope to those who are in need, strengthening families, and so much more.
+UWSWOK invests your donation in 20 social programs at our 15 partner agencies.
+Your contributions to United Way are working year-round to build a brighter future for our children, give hope to those in need, strengthen families, and so much more.

 To find out more information about our funded partners and their programs, please click on the PARTNER LOGO.